The surprising connection between dementia and bipolar disorder

 Symptoms of bipolar disorder typically include extreme shifts in mood, such as depression or mania, feelings of hopelessness, irritability, and changes in sleeping patterns.
 These symptoms can often overlap, and it’s important to be aware of both conditions when diagnosing a patient.
 See a neurologist with a psychologist and psychiatrist to get a complete diagnosis and treatment plan for dementia and bipolar disorder.
 Brain scans like an MRI and specialized tests can only identify dementia to measure cognitive abilities.

-Treatments for patients with dementia and bipolar disorder
+What are the treatments for patients with dementia and bipolar disorder?

 When treating patients with dementia and bipolar disorder, it is crucial to address them simultaneously.
 However, this can be challenging, as the two conditions have very different effects on mood and cognition.